 An advantage over directly filing an EU trademark application is that protection for all countries selected, both inside and outside the EU, is covered by a single application.
 This makes it easier to administer a trademark portfolio and also often results in less costly renewal.

 Another advantage is that it moderates the tougher aspects of the 'all or nothing' principle of the EU trademark.
 A successful objection in one EU country is deadly to an 'ordinary' EU trademark and often leads to the application being converted into a large number of separate, and often expensive, national applications.
 However, if the EU trademark is part of an international registration, conversion for the desired EU countries can be done much more cheaply and more easily within that international application.

 When filing an international application in which you have selected the EU, it is advisable also to designate the EU countries that are most important to your client separately.
 This is because it is easier to maintain and enforce national rights.

 The fees for an international trademark application depend on a number of factors.
-They include the number of classes, the countries you select and whether the trademark is in colour.
+For example, the number of classes and the countries you select.

-You can calculate the costs using the WIPO fee calculator.
+To calculate the fees, use the WPO fee calculator.

 The costs are given in Swiss francs because WIPO, which is responsible for international applications, is based in Switzerland.

 Impact of Brexit: EU trademarks and international applications and registrations designating the EU are subject to measures put in place since 31 December 2020 that ensure trademark owners do not lose their existing rights.
 In short, this means that registered trademarks will be automatically converted and that, for ongoing applications, an application can be filed in the UK within the nine months following the end of the transition period, i.e. within nine months from 31 December 2020, and the priority date will be retained.
 More information is available from the websites of EUIPO and UKIPO.
 More about the consequences of Brexit for Benelux trademarks and designs